-- (a) In a county whose population is 700,000 or more: - (1) Be published not less than six times in a newspaper [of general] with the largest circulation in the county [of this State in which is located]; - (2) Include instructions on how to search and access information relating to unclaimed property; and - (3) Be not less than one full page in size. - (b) In a county whose population is less than 700,000: - (1) Be published not less than once each year in a newspaper with the largest circulation in the county; and - (2) Include the last known [address] city of any person named in the notice.
-[If a holder does not report an address for the apparent owner or the address is outside this State, the notice must be published in a county that the Administrator reasonably selects.] - (c) If a holder of property must file a report pursuant to NRS 120A.560: - (1) Be published in a newspaper of general circulation not less than 90 days before the date the holder must file the report; and - (2) Be not less than one full page in size. - 2.
-The advertisement required in subsection 1 must be in a form that, in the judgment of the Administrator, is likely to attract the attention of [the apparent owner of the] persons who may have a legal or equitable interest in unclaimed property \vdash or of the legal representatives of such persons.
+(a) In a county whose population is 700,000 or more:

+(1) Be published not less than six times per year, or more frequently as necessary to comply with the provisions of subparagraph (3), in a newspaper of general circulation in the county for this State in which is located with a circulation of more than 15,000;

+(2) Include instructions on how to search and access information relating to unclaimed property; and

+- (3) Be not less than one full page in size.
+The Administrator may comply with the requirement in this subparagraph by publishing one or more versions of the notice that are less than one full page in size if the size of all the versions of the notice published during the year is cumulatively not less than six full pages. - (b) In a county whose population is less than 700,000:

+(1) Be published not less than once each year in a newspaper of general circulation in the county; and

+(2) Include the last known [address] city of any person named in the notice.
+[If a holder does not report an address for the apparent owner or the address is outside this State, the notice must be published in a county that the Administrator reasonably selects.]

+2. The [advertisement] notice required by subsection 1 must be in a form that, in the judgment of the Administrator, is likely to attract the attention of [the apparent owner of the] persons who may have a legal or equitable interest in unclaimed property [.] or of the legal representatives of such persons.
 The form must contain:

-(a) The name of each person appearing to be the owner of the property, as set forth in the report filed by the holder;
+(a) The name [of each person appearing to be the owner of the property, as set forth in the report filed by the holder;

-- (b) The city or town in which the last known address of each person appearing to be the owner of the property is located, if a city or town is set forth in the report filed by the holder;
+(b) The city or town in which the last known address of each person appearing to be the owner of the property is located, if a city or town is set forth in the report filed by the holder;

-- (c)], physical address, telephone number and Internet address of the website of the Administrator;
+(c) , physical address, telephone number and Internet address of the website of the Administrator;